LKrysik/TablesUsageStatistic/README.md

 # TablesUsageStatistic

-Using the Microsoft TSql Script Dom to generate tables usage statistic from query
+Analyze T-Sql queries to generate tables usage statistic.

-Goal is to facilitate analysis of TRC data
+Gather some SQL Server Profiler data or other source os sql queries to find what tables was used